 Preparing for travel

-When travelling internationally make sure you have a valid passport and all other documentation required to satisfy the entry requirements of all the countries you will be visiting including transit countries and for returning home.
-Depending on your passport nationality and destination, additional requirements may include a minimum period of passport validity, visas, the need for a return or onward ticket, a returning resident visa, and sufficient funds for your stay.
+When you travel internationally, you need to have a valid passport and any documentation required for entry.
+This includes all of the countries you will be visiting during transit and when returning home.
+Depending on your passport nationality and destination, additional requirements may include:

 Check your passport for any signs of damage as this may make it invalid for travel.
 If you have any concerns, contact your local passport issuing office.